-You can also arrange for a private taxi through your hotel.
-You can also order your ticket online through Cambo Ticket.
+Private taxis are more expensive.
+You can order through your accommodations or order your ticket online through Cambo Ticket.
 I’ve never used them before.
 Rates are around US$75 – $120.

 Flights between Phnom Penh and Siem Reap take around 50 minutes.

 What to do and see in Siem Reap

 I have a detailed itinerary for Siem Reap and Angkor Wat that tells you exactly what to see on each day.

 - Angkor Wat and the other ancient ruins – You can spend three days seeing the major ruins and some minor ones.
 In my Angkor Wat post, I list which temples to see and on what day to see them.
 Just book a tuk-tuk driver for those days and for a reasonable amount they can take you around.

 - Floating Villages of Tonle Sap Lake – Join a group or private tour of the floating villages on Tonle Sap Lake.
 Some people complain of the tours being overly touristy and being bombarded with scams.